darebrawley/mip653/_projects/assignment04.md

 - Newark Schools
 - Newark Buildings

-Install two plugins that will be needed for the network analysis portion:
+Install a plugins that will be needed for the network analysis portion:
 - QNEAT3
-- QuickOSM

-To install these plugins navigate to `Plugins`>`Manage and Install Plugins` in the top navigation menu.
+To install this plugin navigate to `Plugins`>`Manage and Install Plugins` in the top navigation menu.
 ![09]

 Use search bar to look up `QNEAT3`.
-Then click `Install plugin`, do the same for `QuickOSM`.
+Then click `Install plugin`,

 ![10]